spencerjpotts/Ark-FisherMan/README.md

 If all of the above fail, I suggest tinker with the config file, I wrote and tested everything in default settings so a fix isn't hard and if that fails submit a issue I'll try find the problem and get that fixed :).

 # Uasge
--START SCRIPT: F5
+- START SCRIPT: F5
--STOP SCRIPT: F6
+- STOP SCRIPT: F6

 - Run Compiled ahk file.
 What's explained in "installation"
 - Enter Game.